Nithanim/FursuitMakersList/README.md

 > [!WARNING]
 > This is just a collection of makers, no recommendation!
 Always inform yourself thoroughly before commissioning!
 Also check the terms of services for legal conformity - know the law of your/their country!

+> [!NOTE]
+> There are makers in the list that have been grandfathered in although they do not qualify (e.g. missing info) to be included.

 List of premades for sale: https://gist.github.com/Nithanim/c4421febea565c3ed11e8f201064f145

 > [!TIP]